-Canada cops ask for help to ID suspect in billionaire murder
+Canada police ask for help to ID suspect in killing of billionaire, wife

 Price said they have largely eliminated everyone else picked up on security footage in the area.
 He said they have a great deal of confidence the suspect is linked to the scene.
 Police have other videos of the suspect but said the video released is the best footage.

-“This individuals actions are highly suspicious,” Price said.
+“This individual’s actions are highly suspicious,” Price said.

 The couple was among Canada’s most generous philanthropists, and their deaths shocked Canadian high society and the country’s Jewish community.
 They made numerous multimillion-dollar donations to hospitals, schools and charities and had buildings named in their honor.
 They hosted Prime Minister Justin Trudeau at a Liberal Party fundraiser in 2015.